 AHPA is keen to inform members of AHPA activities.
 Watch this section for updates.

-Registration for the 23rd IUHPE World Conference on Health Promotion is now open!
-The Conference will be held in Rotorua, New Zealand from 7 – 11 April 2019.
+The 23rd IUHPE World Conference on Health Promotion is now over!
+The Conference was held in Rotorua, New Zealand from 7 – 11 April 2019 and AHPA is proud to have been a partner.
+View the Rotorua Statements and stay tuned for more.

 The AHPA Board is pleased to announce Dr Hannah Badland as the inaugural AHPA Thinker in Residence.